Kuzniakers/Kuzniakers/README.md

-### Hi 👋, I'm Konrad a ppassionate frontend student and QA Engineer !
+### Hi 👋 I'm Konrad a passionate frontend student and junior QA Engineer !

 🌱 I’m currently learning JavaScript and React.js

+📫 How to reach me <a href="https://www.linkedin.com/in/konrad-ku%C5%BAniak-96912323b/">Linkedin</a>

 <!--
 **Kuzniakers/Kuzniakers** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.